igor47/blog/_posts/2017-04-26-thoughts-on-leaving-airbnb.md

 ### Load Balancing ###

 Once our services were talking internally through HAProxy, we wanted to bring the same approach to our upstream load balancing.
-At the time, all traffic inbound to Airbnb always went directly from an ELB to a rails monolith instance, and managing the set of instances registered with the ELB was a manual process.
+At the time, all traffic inbound to Airbnb always went directly from an [ELB](https://aws.amazon.com/elasticloadbalancing/) to a Rails monolith instance, and managing the set of instances registered with the ELB was a manual process.
 Initially, we planned an ambitious service that would accept all incoming traffic and would be able to mutate it -- for instance, handling authentication and session management and setting authoritative headers for downstream services.
 However, we quickly learned that writing a proxy service that could handle Airbnb traffic, even in 2013, was nontrivial.
-After several attempts to deploy a Java version, we punted and instead deployed Nginx.
+After several attempts to deploy a Java version, we punted and instead deployed [Nginx](https://www.nginx.com/resources/wiki/).

 The Nginx instances, collectively known as Charon, become our front-end load balancer.
-These were entered into DNS manually, and all inbound traffic would arrive at them.
-`Synapse` for any service that accepted front-end traffic -- such as the mobile web service or the rails monolith -- was enabled on these boxes.
+The Charon instances were discovered by Akamai through DNS, where they were entered manually.
-Nginx would dispatch traffic to `haproxy` based on request parameters, most often the hostname in the request.
+After inbound traffic arrived at a Charon instnace, it would be routed to the correct service based on request parameters -- most often the hostname in the request headers.
-Load balancing to the service instances happened inside `haproxy` as usual.
+`HAProxy` took traffic for a specific service and dispatch load balance it to actual instances providing that service.
 Once this system was deployed, I was able to kill our ELBs.
 It was very convenient to have service routing be consistent throughout the stack -- an instance would receive traffic if and only if `nerve` was active on that instance.

 This system worked well enough until Spring 2016.
 At that time, several problems arose.
 The biggest was that all traffic bound for the Charon boxes was coming from Akamai, and Akamai was not doing a good job load-balancing between the Charon instances.
-Since some of these instances were receiving a lion's share of the traffic, and since haproxy is single-threaded, were starting to hit high CPU usage on those instances.
+Since some of these instances were receiving a lion's share of the traffic, and since `haproxy` is single-threaded, we were seeing high CPU usage on those instances.
-Scaling the Charon cluster wasn't helping, since we would still end up individual hot instances.
+Scaling the Charon cluster wasn't helping, since we would still end up with individual hot instances.

-Akamai claimed that Route53 weighted resource sets were to blame, since they return only a single IP address every time a name is resolved.
+Akamai claimed that [Route53](https://aws.amazon.com/route53/) [weighted resource sets](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html#routing-policy-weighted) were to blame, since they return only a single IP address every time a name is resolved.
 To avoid Akamai internally caching a single IP, we switched to vanilla `A`-record sets, which return all the IP addresses for a name with each request.
 We hoped that this would result in Akamai traffic being balanced between Charon nodes, but the approach did not work.
-Eventually, we resorted to re-introducing ELB into our stack, this time as a way to load-balance between Charon (not rails monolith) instances, at the cost of an additional 3ms of latency per request.
+Eventually, we resorted to re-introducing ELB into our stack, this time as a way to load-balance between Charon instances.
 Insert yo-dawg joke about load balancers here.

 As part of this project, we spent a lot of time manually managing DNS or ELB registration for Charon instances.